MeditatorE/Analysis-of-the-distribution-pattern-of-shared-bicycles/README.md

 ### Attention！！！
 If you need to upload new code, please synchronize the local repository first, add changes, and then send a pull request.
 Otherwise, the latest progress may be lost. **Please pay attention!!!**

+### The directory structure is as follows：
+`
+/main/
+├── Data_analysis.ipynb
+├── source
+├── YOUR FOLDER
+└── ...
+`